 Baccano! is based on the award-winning light novels of the same name and chronicles a series of events that appear unrelated at first glance, both in time and place, but are actually part of a much larger story about alchemy, survival, and immortality.
 The kindhearted would-be robbers, Isaac and Miria, connect numerous people, each with their own hidden aims and intentions, and create lifetime relationships and repercussions for everyone involved.

 Everyone understands that magic does not exist.
 On the other hand, magic can astound and amaze its audience when done by a true expert.
 Kaito Kuroba, the son of world-famous stage magician Touichi Kuroba, is well aware of this.
 Kaito, who is skilled in the arts of deceit and misdirection, constantly upsets the lives of those around him with spectacular tricks and pranks.
-However, when Kaito inadvertently discovers a hidden passage in his home, he discovers a mystery that may have been the cause of his father’s death eight years ago—the dove-white clothing of Kid the Phantom Thief.
+However, when Kaito inadvertently discovers a hidden passage in his home, he discovers a mystery that may have been the cause of his father’s eight years ago—the dove-white clothing of Kid the Phantom Thief.
 Kaito dons the clothing and looks for the Pandora Gem, which is claimed to provide immortality, in order to learn more about his father.
-However, he is not alone in his pursuit of the gem—the organization responsible for his father’s death is also on his tail!
+However, he is not alone in his pursuit of the gem—the organization responsible for his father’s is also on his tail!

 Magic Kaito anime series follows the rebirth of Kaitou Kid, the night’s phantom thief.
-Kaito sets out to steal the world’s most valuable jewels using his dummies, disguises, and signature card pistol, finding the truth about his father’s death and the mythical Pandora Gem along the way.
+Kaito sets out to steal the world’s most valuable jewels using his dummies, disguises, and signature card pistol, finding the truth about his father’s and the mythical Pandora Gem along the way.

 Danganronpa: The Animation